-Where θv(i,t) and θv,sat are, respectively, the volumetric water content and saturation point (m3 m-3) for referred soil layer (i) and time-step (t); Li is the thickness (m) of soil layer (i); Ksat(i) is the saturated hydraulic conductivity in layer (i); Δt is the time-step set equal to 1 (day); and α is an empirical parameter (unitless) equal to 13, assuming a homogeneous soil (Kendy et al. 2003).
+where θv(i,t) and θv,sat are, respectively, the volumetric water content and saturation point (m3 m-3) for soil layer (i) and time-step (t); Li is the thickness (m) of soil layer (i); Ksat(i) is the saturated hydraulic conductivity in layer (i); Δt is the time-step set equal to 1 (day); and α is an empirical parameter (dimensionless), supposed equal to 13 in a homogeneous soil (Kendy et al. 2003).